Project 3: Mechanics of Long-Shank 5 mm Neural Probe Insertion into the Rat Brain: Effects of Geometry and Vibration-Assisted Insertion

 Our Solution

-Working with NeuroNexus, we developed and tested a custom four-shank MEA with staggered shank lengths and a non-uniform longitudinal thickness profile.
-The staggered geometry means each shank enters the brain sequentially rather than simultaneously, distributing mechanical load across time instead of applying it all at once.
-The non-uniform thickness — thinner at the recording tip, thicker proximally — preserves the mechanical rigidity needed to prevent buckling while reducing the cross-sectional area in contact with tissue.
+Working with NeuroNexus, we developed and tested a custom four-shank MEA with staggered shank lengths (2.2, 2.4, 2.75, and 3 mm) and a non-uniform longitudinal thickness profile — 6 µm at the recording tip and 16 µm proximally.
+The staggered geometry means each shank enters the brain sequentially rather than simultaneously, distributing mechanical load across time.
+The stepped thickness preserves the bending stiffness needed to prevent buckling while keeping tip cross-sectional area small.
 Finite element modeling confirmed that the critical buckling force exceeded the measured cortical penetration force by a factor of six or more across all shanks.
-We then validated the design in vivo in rat cortex, using a precision load cell to capture full force-displacement curves and quantify insertion energy — a metric we introduced as a more comprehensive measure of total mechanical trauma than peak force alone.
+The design was validated in vivo in rat cortex against a conventional four-shank NeuroNexus array with equal 3 mm shanks, using insertion energy — the integral of the force-displacement curve — as a cumulative metric of total mechanical work imparted to the tissue.

 My Contributions

-I ran all in-vivo insertion experiments.
-I operated a 20 g S-beam load cell force measurement system mounted to a NeuralGlider inserter, inserting probes at a controlled rate of 100 µm/s to a depth of 2 mm in rat motor cortex, and captured full force-displacement curves comparing the staggered-shank MEA against the conventional 4-shank design across five insertion trials per group.
-The data I collected showed the staggered design reduced total insertion energy by 57% (0.78 ± 0.12 vs. 1.8 ± 0.7 µJ, p=0.013) and peak cortical dimpling depth by 71% (190 ± 114 vs. 650 ± 183 µm, p=0.0014), with ~50% of staggered insertions producing zero detectable penetration force or dimpling.
-These findings were translated directly into NeuroNexus commercial probe design recommendations and published at IEEE NER 2026.
+I performed all in vivo MEA insertions and force-displacement data collection.
+Using a 20 g S-beam load cell mounted to a NeuralGlider inserter, I inserted both the staggered (STGRD_NNx) and conventional (CONV_NNx) MEAs into rat somatosensory cortex at 100 µm/s to a fixed depth of 2 mm across five trials per group, capturing complete force-displacement traces throughout each insertion.
+The data showed the staggered design reduced total insertion energy by 57% (0.78 ± 0.12 vs. 1.8 ± 0.7 µJ, p = 0.013) and peak cortical dimpling depth by 71% (190 ± 114 vs. 650 ± 183 µm, p = 0.0014), with approximately 50% of staggered shank insertions producing no detectable penetration force peak or dimpling.

 Project Outcomes